The Best Way to Update Income Information on Your FAFSA

 - Manually update FAFSA information and provide a tax transcript.
 If income and tax information are manually updated on the FAFSA, information will still need to be verified by obtaining a tax transcript from the IRS and submitting it to the financial aid office.

-Using IRS data retrieval is best as it updates and verifies information in one step.
+Using the IRS Data Retrieval Tool is best as it updates and verifies information in one step.
 The IRS Data Retrieval Tool is available 2-3 weeks after filing electronically or 8-11 weeks after filing by mail (the timeframe is longer for those who owe a payment to the IRS – See Chart of Time Frames).
 Here’s how to use the IRS Data Retrieval Tool: Go to your FAFSA at fafsa.gov:

 - Click on “Make FAFSA Corrections,” and create a Save Key.

 - Go to the “Financial Information” section.

 - Locate the “Have you completed your IRS income tax return?” question and change the response from “Will file” to “Already completed.”
 Filter questions will appear that will determine whether the IRS DRT can be used.

 - If all filter questions can be answered “no,” click on “Link to the IRS” (a parent will have to provide his or her FSA ID to retrieve parent tax information).

 - Once in the IRS site, provide the required information and click “Submit.”
-In order for retrieval to work, the address entered must match the address on file with the IRS exactly (click here if retrieval doesn’t work).
+In order for retrieval to work, the address entered must match the address on file with the IRS exactly (Click here to view video: IRS Data Retrieval – What Went Wrong?).
 Once the retrieved information is displayed, click on the box to enable the “Transfer Now” button.

 - Click on the “Transfer Now” button and the information will transfer back to the FAFSA.
 DO NOT change any of the information that was transferred from the IRS.

-- Repeat this process for the parent(s) and student if both parties filed a tax return.
+- Repeat this process for the parent(s) and student if both parties provided financial information on the FAFSA and filed a tax return.
 If one party was not required to file a tax return, be sure that is indicated on the FAFSA.